 daughter of VC, sons of two Deans who are also member of selection board and sister of another professor were interviewed.

 Resultantly, all the elected members of the university syndicate and ASA decided to oppose the decision.
-The chairman Higher Education Commission (HEC) of Pakistan also took notice and asked the VC to stop
+The chairman Higher Education Commission (HEC) of Pakistan also took notice and asked the VC to stop the process.

 Therefore, chairman HEC apprised the chancellor for intervention into the matter.

-Registrar of the university, Arshad Nawaz said that while VC's daughter was being interviewed, VC was not part of the selection board,
+Registrar of the university, Arshad Nawaz said that while VC's daughter was being interviewed, VC was not part of the selection board, so it was legal.

 "It does not make any difference if blood relatives of faculty members were interviewed because all the appointments will be